How To Update WordPress Themes

 WordPress will automatically update all of the selected themes …

 Congratulations!
-Now you know how to upgrade your themes from your admin dashboard.
+Now you know how to update your WordPress theme in the WP dashboard.